Amit-Weis/neovim_config/README.md

 ## Introduction
+Please note that almost nothing in this guide works anymore, follow with some grains of salt ...
 Hello!
 My name is Amit Weis and I have recently gotten really into neovim. here is the culmination of all my efforts these past few weeks.